Remember the Subaru Forester XT? That was a crossover that won the hearts of many family men who had to kowtow to their wives’

 But who cares about a divisive color when you have one hell of a powertrain underneath?
 It’s already established that the 2.5-liter Skyactiv-G Turbo can haul ass.
 It makes the 6 sedan take off like a frenzied cat, and is well-suited for the CX-9‘s extensive girth.

-But when you put it in a package as small as the CX-5 with 250hp and 434Nm, it just simply feels wrong.
+When you put it in a package as small as the CX-5 with 250hp and 434Nm, it just simply feels wrong.
 Couple that with the famed driving dynamics, excellent handling, and satisfyingly weighted and responsive steering (jinba ittai in a nutshell), and you’re looking at a crossover that drives a little more like a hot hatch on stilts.

 But if you’re not indulging in that devilish torque, the engine and the six-speed automatic transmission are incredibly refined with a smooth, linear power curve (as long as you’re gentle), feeling almost identical in delivery to the naturally aspirated 2.5-liter Skyactiv-G.